crackx02/Wireframe/README.md

 Again, an implementation issue.
 Might be fixed in a mod update.
 - The visualization jitters when moving around.
 This is because the visualization is not interpolated between ticks.
 May be fixed in a mod update.
+- Some collision shapes appear to clip into each other a bit at the edges even when no forces are applied to them.
+This is most likely the result of the `margin` parameter in the object's shapeset json.